 5. Order a Delicious Meal from a Local Restaurant

-The holidays will look soooo different this year, especially here in New York City.
-Since you’re likely not going to cook for a big group this year, why spend 7 hours prepping a holiday meal this year?
+The holidays may look different again this year.
+If you’re not going to be cooking for a big group this year, why spend 7 hours prepping a holiday?
 It’s much better to relax and spend that time bonding with your kiddos.

 At Thanksgiving, I ordered a pre-made meal and my family watched Home Alone and Home Alone 2; we even took an evening walk.
 We made a dessert as a family, which was a lot more fun and mellow than having to cook and coordinate an entire meal all. day. long!